Interactive Terminal Sessions

 - Use Cases & Examples - See real-world session workflows

-- MCP Tools Reference - Technical details of the
+- MCP Reference - Technical details of the

 commandtool